-As a Nursery Manager or Owner you will be only too aware of your legal responsibilities under employment law.
-Employment contracts are a critical feature in this area.
-Ensuring you have a fully compliant and fit for purpose employment contract for your employees’ is essential.
+As a Nursery Owner or Manager you will be only too aware of your legal responsibilities under employment law.
+An early years contract of employment is a critical feature in this area.
+Ensuring you have a fully compliant and fit for purpose early years contract of employment for your employees’ is essential.

-When you are faced with writing a contract I know many of you will have run to the hills screaming or outsourced it to an expert.
-Whilst outsourcing to an employment specialist is definitely a sensible option, you should have a basic understanding of what key elements should be contained within an employment contract.
+When you are faced with writing a early years contract of employment I know many of you will want to run to the hills screaming or outsource it to an expert.
+Whilst outsourcing to an employment specialist is definitely a sensible option, you should have a basic understanding of what key elements should be contained within a childcare employment contract template.

-To get into good practice it is advisable to send an offer letter and employment contract before the candidate has started their employment with you.
+Whether you are issuing a Nursery Nurse contract of employment or a Nursery Manager contract of employment it is good practice to send an offer letter and employment contract before the candidate has started their employment with you.
 It will also allow time for you to carry out DBS checks if the candidate does not already have this in place and to check they are eligible to work in the UK.

 Here is the minimum information you should include within your Nursery’s employment contracts: